truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 POLEMARCHUS: Yes, by all means.What is in fact owed to them.
 And what an enemy owes an enemy, in my view, is also precisely what is appropri- ate—something bad.

-(a) SOCRATES: It seems, then, Simonides was speaking in riddles—just like (c) poet!—when he said what justice is.
+(c) SOCRATES: It seems, then, Simonides was speaking in riddles—just like a poet!—when he said what justice is.
 For what he meant, it seems, is that it is just to give to each what is appropriate to him, and this is what he called giving him what he is owed.